 “In setting, he might already be a little better.”

 This is not a phrase uttered lightly.
-Nimir is a player with years of experience in the strongest championships, with world-class physical attributes – 202 cm height, 365 cm attack reach, and 350 cm block reach.
+Nimir is a player with years of experience in the strongest leagues, with world-class physical attributes – 202 cm height, 365 cm attack reach, and 350 cm block reach.
 When such a profile makes a technical comparison, the weight is different.

 Simeon Nikolov's Profile